-Many consultations with a cardiac specialist, foetal heart surgeon and psychologist later and we were advised that the best course of action would be to terminate the pregnancy as our baby girl had little to no chance of surviving once born and the chances of successful surgery and a good prognosis were very slim.
+Many consultations with a cardiac specialist, foetal heart surgeon and psychologist (later) and we were advised that the best course of action would be to terminate the pregnancy.
+We were told that our baby girl had little to no chance of surviving once born and the chances of successful surgery and a good prognosis were very slim.

 But we chose to try again.
-Luckily, I fell pregnant just a few months later, and after early monitoring of baby’s heart was told that all was fine – baby was absolutely healthy!
-Then at 19 weeks I realised something was not right and went to our local hospital emergency room where it was discovered that I had dilated and the bag of waters was bulging through my cervix.
+Luckily, I fell pregnant just a few months later and, after early monitoring of baby’s heart, was told that all was fine – our baby was absolutely healthy!
+Then at 19 weeks, I realised something was not right and went to our local hospital emergency room, where it was discovered that I had dilated and uterus was bulging through my cervix.

-The TAC involves the surgeon making an incision like they make for a caesarean, they then move the uterus (baby and all) out of the way before placing the stitch at the top where the cervix starts and the uterus ends.
-I spent a week in Tygerberg being monitored as the procedure is not without risks of infection, early labour and waters rupturing.
-Thankfully, all went well and I went home with my bionic cervix as they call them.
+The TAC involves the surgeon making an incision like they make for a caesarean; they then move the uterus (baby and all) out of the way before placing the stitch at the top where the cervix starts and the uterus ends.
+I spent a week in Tygerberg being monitored as the procedure is not without risks of infection, early labour and water rupturing.
+Thankfully, all went well and I went home with my “bionic cervix”, as they call them.

 We were very lucky to find Professor Hall and for him to agree to do the TAC procedure.
-Other South African woman have flown to the US to have it done as it is very popular/common there to treat incompetent cervix – whereas in SA we tend to opt for the less successful TVC (vaginally placed cerclage).
+Other South African women have flown to the US to have it done, as it is very popular/common there to treat incompetent cervix – whereas in SA we tend to opt for the less successful TVC (vaginally placed cerclage).
 I found a website called Abbyloopers which helped hugely as a means of support.